bocoup/html5-building-blocks/Home.md

 ##HTML5: The Open Web Platform
+HTML5 has become a brand to describe the Open Web Platform– a collection of technologies that fit together to make a platform for building network software.
+The specifications that define these technologies, like HTML, CSS and the DOM, are created by standards bodies for browser implementors, rather than web developers.

+Because they are organized according to how a programmer should implement the technologies in a web browser, these specifications fall short of educating web developers how to consume them.

+The goal of this documentation is to cover the technologies according to how a web developer would use them.

 #### [[HTML|Hyper-Text-Markup-Language]]
 HTML (Hyper Text Markup Language), is the base layer of the web.
 HTML is a markup language that you use to mark up web pages un tags.